If you’re looking for a way to make your posts or pages in WordPress not all look the same then WordPress custom sidebars are the way to do it. 👍

 Let’s list a couple of possible use scenarios.

-At the top of the list, custom sidebars are great when you want to show different widgets on your individual post pages vs the main listing of posts.
+- At the top of the list, custom sidebars are great when you want to show different widgets on your individual post pages vs the main listing of posts.

-For example, you could have a list of your popular posts on the main listing page, but then have social media share buttons or a table of contents module on the individual posts.
+- For example, you could have a list of your popular posts on the main listing page, but then have social media share buttons or a table of contents module on the individual posts.

+- Then, WordPress custom sidebars can also play an important role in a WooCommerce store setup.
 For example, you can display recommended products on your individual product pages.
 But then, you can show a section promoting linked products once the customer is on the cart page (“customers who bought this also bought”).
-Lastly, on the checkout page, you can use the sidebar to show payment gateway badges and other elements that make your site look trustworthy.

-How to create custom sidebars in WordPress?
+How to Create Custom Sidebars in WordPress?

 There are two main paths you can take:

-• do it with plugins,
+- do it with plugins,

-• do it without plugins.
+- do it without plugins.

 Getting a custom sidebar WordPress without a plugin is the preferable path for most users.
 But let’s start with the plugin route anyway, just to give you the full perspective on the topic: